wendyb8188/sep11-freedom-project/README.md

 ## Implications
 My platformer game is meant to serve as a form of entertainment.
 My project is a platformer game that affects us, people around us, and systems around us including globally, socially, and economically.
+Globally (government/laws, big systems, environment), platform games like mine, can help teachers inspire and ecourage students to learn how to code to create their own games online.
+Not only is this more accessible, but it can also help the environment

 ---